 - Most importantly, anywhere that fire danger is a possibility.
 Always be aware of fire regulations and/or restrictions in the area in which you are hiking.
 Be cognizant of the weather conditions.
 Many bush fires have resulted from hikers ignoring the warning signs and building fires regardless.

-Impact of the Campfire: If you do decide to build a fire, take a moment to think about the impact you will be causing.
+6. Impact of the Campfire: If you do decide to build a fire when camping, take a moment to think about the impact you will be causing.
 Consider that twigs, branches and logs don’t just lie about the forest waiting for some random hiker to come along and burn them.
 On the contrary, they play an important role in nature’s cycle through the process of decomposition.
 Nutrients obtained from the earth for growth are returned from whence they came via decay.
 Indiscriminate burning interrupts that process and thereby compromises soil quality.